wirebits/PicoWQuack/README.md

 - The script executes!

 # Note
-Add a new line at the end of the script.
+Add a space by press `SPACE` key at the end of the script.

 # Before Coding...
 Start your code with `WAIT` so that board get time to initiate.